 Simply put, the dumbbell stopgap program was designed by its creator to be used at a time when you do not have access to a full gym, and only have access to dumbbells, these could be fixed or even some budget adjustable dumbbells, any dumbbell but the gigantic millennium dumbbell one.
 It is intended, as the name suggests, to be a stopgap for those who are currently in between ideal gym situations.

 The creator himself admits that this workout is not the best way to go about gaining size or strength (don’t expect it to work magic if your triceps are not growing), and says the workout is to hold yourself over until your workout situation improves.
 He believes it is a useful program for various times in your life when you lack proper access to a gym, more so if you don’t have a home gym and life is getting in the way of your workout routine.

 Who Should Be Using The Dumbbell Stopgap Program?

 As we discussed, it’s primarily designed for those who are not able to access a full gym.
-The other main criteria for this program, is that you will need a set of dumbbells, or adjustable dumbbells, to be able to follow along with the workout.
+The other main criteria for this program, is that you will need a set of dumbbells to be able to follow along with the workout.